exoplatform/exo-documentation/docs/Administration.rst

 -----------

-Users with the "Manage Spaces" permission, can edit space settings by clicking the edit icon |image309| of a specific space. you are redirected to the configuration page of that space in an another browser tab.
+Users with the "Manage Spaces" permission, can edit space settings by clicking the edit icon |image309| of a specific space.
+The Space Settings page of the target space is opened in another browser tab.

 |image310|